 An extremely high percentage of people suffer through pain and loss of motion due to poorly functioning fascial tissue and the workouts they do on top of them.

-Now you might be thinking that getting a masseuse to work on you right before a workout will get quite expensive.
+Now you might think that getting a masseuse to work on you right before a workout will be expensive.

 This can be easily remedied by applying the first principle of the Peak Performance Formula: